eugf/eugene_data606/docs/changed_proposal.md

 # [1.8] FEATURES USED FOR PREDICTION

-Under the `GHO (CODE)` and `GHO (DISPLAY)` columns they have various Global Health Indicators, mortality is included there but I think I ???
+The rows designate patients.
+Healthy controls, as well as mild-to-moderate Alzheimer's Disease (AD) patients, are included for comparison.
+This dataset is already processed from the larger OASIS-1 data, such as joining multiple datasets and removing the MRI image data, so I will attempt to use most of the columns present here.
+Handedness may be able to be removed, as all patients are right-handed.

 # [2] What ML models you plan to use, how will you compare them and pick the best?

-I'm not sure which would be the best to use yet, but I think multiclass classification would be the most relevant to identifiy multiple types of categorical data and their causes.
-But regression could work for a time-based prediction on mortality rates.
-I'll probably want to try both and see if they work.
-For comparing I would want to randomly split the data and use a Confusion Matrix to rate how well each method worked.
+I think binary classification is the most relevant ML method to use.

+I'll probably want to try multiple methods of classification to see if different methods can achieve higher accuracy.
+For comparing I would want to randomly split the data using stratified splitting to preserve the ratio of demented to non-demented patients.
+Then utilize a Confusion Matrix to rate how well each method worked.
 This will allow me to calculate the:

 - Precision
 - Recall